Lerer/vscode-veracode-sca/README.md

 - add tooltip to issues
 - add links to Veracode platform
 - add links to issues description
+- add next safe version information to libraries with vulnerabilities

 (See repository issues for additional items)

 -----------------------------------------------------------------------------------------------------------